rvalyi/terminatooor/README.md

 screencast](http://www.youtube.com/watch?v=gH4AN5p9YKI).
 But this was without counting on the excellent work from Slawomir Chodnicki who had the courage to re-start a full clean JRuby connector for Kettle.
 In order to benefit from the extended power of JRuby, Slawomir used the "RedBridge" Java integration framework instead of the JSR-223, which means we have extra capabilities but won't run other JVM langages such as Jython.
 You could still see that old version in the old branch.
+Also it's important to notice that the 1st generation transformations aren't compatible with the new generation.
+But porting them is pretty straightforward.

 As soon as Slawomir proposed his [Ruby-Scripting-for-Kettle](https://github.com/type-exit/Ruby-Scripting-for-Kettle) plugin, we started using it along with the OOOR gem.
 But the drawback is that average users wouldn't be able to go through all the installation steps and we would miss a large part of our audience.
 This is the reason why we decided to re-package Slawomir plugin here directly with the proper gems like OOOR and JOOOR direcly bundled in.

-Using it
+Using it / Complete documentation
 ------------

-You should read the [complete documentation](https://docs.google.com/a/akretion.com.br/document/d/1KaHO2LlNpqhv7X3jqWlbDrUZEqD5JtK8D5yyCqUtR90/edit?hl=en_US&pli=1)
+You should read the [complete documentation](http://www.akretion.com/en/products-and-services/openerp-kettle-bi-connector)